Uddhav is Shivaji, BJP Afzal Khan, hints Sena post on social media

-While the Shiv Sena has distanced itself from the message, which surfaced just after the party announced its leader of opposition nominee and made its stand clear, a senior party leader says such messages are needed to boost workers’ morale
+While Sena has distanced itself from the post, which surfaced after party announced its leader of opposition nominee, a party leader says such messages are needed to boost workers' morale

 Mumbai: The Shiv Sena, which had caused an uproar in the Bharatiya Janata Party camp when Uddhav Thackeray had compared Team Modi with Afzal Khan’s army ahead of the Assembly polls, seems to be at it again.

 Controversy brews: The message that is doing the rounds

 Through a post being circulated on social media, Shiv Sainiks are attempting to send out the message that Uddhav achieved something akin to Shivaji Maharaj’s defeat of Afzal Khan when he refused to bow down to pressure from the BJP and appointed the party nominee for the leader of opposition post.

 “On this day (November 10) itself in 1659, Chattrapati Shivaji Maharaj had killed Afzal Khan, and on the very same day, the Sena announced its nominee for leader of opposition post against Afzal Khan in Maharashtra Legislative Assembly,” reads the message, which started doing the rounds on Monday, when Sena announced that Eknath Shinde, their strongman from Thane, would be their nominee for the LoP post.